AdayaNezer/Download_YT/README.md

 # download_TY
-download video and images from YouTube
+download video and audio from YouTube